fwbrasil/zoot/README.md

 ## Bindings

-Please refer to the Spray or Fingle documentation for more details on how to create servers and clients.
+Please refer to the Spray or Finagle documentation for more details on how to create servers and clients.

 ### [Spray](http://github.com/spray/spray)